 Here are a few terms used throughout the DataStax Zero Downtime Migration documentation and code.

 An optional testing phase in which reads are sent to both Origin and Target, enabling you to check that the intended Target of your migration can handle the full workload of reads and writes before finalizing the migration and moving off the ZDM Proxy instances.
-For details, see Enable asynchronous dual reads.
+For details, see Phase 3: Enable asynchronous dual reads.

 Cassandra Query Language (CQL) is a query language for the Cassandra database.
 It includes DDL and DML statements.
 For details, see the CQL quick reference.